SwedbankPay/developer.swedbankpay.com/_includes/description.md

 purchase.
 It is needed to specify what payer is actually purchasing.
 Below you will find an abbreviated Card Payments `Purchase` request.

-As you can see the `description` field is set to be `Test - Reference1583419461` in the the code example.
+As you can see the `description` field is set to be `Test Description` in the the code example.

 {% include alert.html type="informative" icon="info" body="Notice that for Redirect,
 the description will be shown as `Test - Reference1583419461`, as set